Student Counsellor Placements

 - Provide a fitness to practice certificate from their tutor

-- Be able to commit to the Service for a minimum of 1 or 2 years, depending on the type of counselling;
+- Be able to commit to the Service for a minimum of 2 years

 “I started my placement with Care To Listen in 2012.
 Due to the variety of clients we see with different issues and from all walks of life I have gained an excellent insight in counselling.
 I have always felt supported throughout.
 I have taken a lot from the opportunities given and my experience with Care To Listen has provided a great foundation for my career as a counsellor.”